SkinHx/SkinHx/README.md

 ## Hi there 👋

-## I am a beginner in the world of programming, but as Aristotle would say "It is by doing that one learns to do what one should do", that is why I am here to put into practice everything I am working on:
+## I'm a beginner in the world of programming, but as Aristotle would say "It is by doing that one learns to do what one should do".
+That's why I'm here to put into practice everything I'm working on:

-<br/> Currently I do not work with programming, I am struggling to enter the market. 💻
+<br/> Currently I don't work with programming, and I'm struggling to enter the market. 💻
-<br/> Finishing my Front-end training, right after I want to join Node.js. 🎓
+<br/> After finishing my Front-end training, I will join Node.js. 🎓
-<br/> Tips?
-By email: eduardofroelich.dev@gmail.com, thank you! 💬
+<br/> Any tips? email me: eduardofroelich.dev@gmail.com, thank you! 💬
-<br/> Yes, I'm writing with an English dictionary on the side 😂
+<br/> Yes, I'm writing with an English dictionary. 😂
-<br/> JavaScript ❤️
+<br/> JavaScript. ❤️